A Categorical Perspective on Braid Representations: Introduction

 An immediate reduction is to only consider the subcategory of \emph{strict} monoidal functors, which we will denote by $\MoonFun(\Bcat,\Mat)$.
-This is justified by the fact (proved in Proposition \ref{pr:strictifyingmonfuns}) that {every} monoidal functor from $\Bcat$ to $\Mat$ is naturally isomorphic to a strict one (although the isomorphism is not itself monoidal in general).
-To specify an $F\in\MoonFun(\Bcat,\Mat)$ is the same thing as providing a matrix solution to the Yang-Baxter equation--so {this is, up to a choice of basis, the problem we started with}. {Except that now of course it is cast as (higher) representation theory.} It is also natural to exclude morphisms that do not preserve monoidal structure, leading to the subcategory $\MonFun(\Bcat,\Mat)$ of $\MoonFun(\Bcat,\Mat)$ with \emph{monoidal} natural transformations.
-This restriction is structurally and computationally advantageous, and we develop much of our theory in this setting, despite the adverse representation theoretic consequences.
+This is justified by the fact (proved in Theorem \ref{th:strictifyingmonfuns}) that {every} monoidal functor from $\Bcat$ to $\Mat$ is naturally isomorphic to a strict one (although the isomorphism is not itself monoidal in general).
+To specify an $F\in\MoonFun(\Bcat,\Mat)$ is the same thing as providing a matrix solution to the Yang-Baxter equation--so {this is, up to a choice of basis, the problem we started with}. {Except that now of course it is cast as (higher) representation theory.} It is also fairly natural to exclude morphisms that do not preserve monoidal structure, leading to the subcategory $\MonFun(\Bcat,\Mat)$ of $\MoonFun(\Bcat,\Mat)$ with \emph{monoidal} natural transformations.
+This restriction is structurally and computationally simplifying of certain aspects of the problem, and we develop much of our theory in this setting.

+\ignore{{, despite the adverse representation theoretic consequences. \ft{[I am not sure we can claim adverse consequences without any explanation...]}\ecr{[agree.
+This feels like editorialising, and doesn't strengthen the paper.
+My vote is that we end the sentence at "setting." ]}}}